-If belly fat is an area you're trying to lose weight from, it may seem like a near-impossible feat.
-Although there are detox teas and wraps that promise to flatten your belly — spoiler alert — these quick fixes won't work.
-But you can't spot-target fat loss with exercise either; no matter how many crunches you do or how many five-minute planks you hold, your belly fat won't magically go away.
+Losing belly fat can seem like a near-impossible feat.
+Although there are detox teas and wraps that promise to flatten your belly, these quick fixes won't work.
+But you can't spot-target fat loss with exercise alone, either; no matter how many crunches you do or how many five-minute planks you hold, your belly fat won't magically go away.

-The good news is, you can torch belly fat and lose some inches around your waist.
-If you work hard and work smart, you could see results in a matter of weeks.
+The good news is, you can torch belly fat and lose some inches around your waist if you work hard and work smart.
+You could even see results in a matter of weeks.

 "Reduction in waist circumference can be seen in as little as two weeks," personal trainer and registered dietitian Jim White, owner of Jim White Fitness and Nutrition Studios, told POPSUGAR.
 "Although the rate at which inches are lost depends on the person, with increased activity and calorie reduction, it is possible to see noticeable differences in your waistline."